 You can dip cotton balls into the water and gently pat over your skin.
 This will not only enhance skin health but may also help fight inflammation and acne.

-You can also use it in your kitchen.
+You can also use it in your kitchen for cooking.
 Adding a couple of drops of rose water to your cocktail can make it all the more appealing.
 You also can use it in your baked goods in place of the conventional vanilla essence.

 You may also add a few drops of rose water to your bathwater.
 It can have a therapeutic effect on you.
+You can also add it to your homemade cleanser or moisturizer.
 Rose water can also leave your skin feeling pampered and soft.

-Sprinkling some rose water over your steaming iron while pressing your clothes can leave them beautifully scented.
+Sprinkling some rose water over your steaming iron while pressing your clothes will leave them with a soothing floral aroma.

-You can also use rose water to create a fragrance mist.
+You can also use rose water to create a refreshing fragrance mist.
 Pour some rose water into a spray bottle and mist your curtains, bed sheets, and other soft furnishings around your house.
-This way, you will be filling your house with the natural freshness of an elegant fragrance.
+This way, you will be filling your house with the natural freshness of an elegant perfume.

 Using rose water is simple.
 But does it have any adverse effects?
 Scroll down to find out.